pavelkomarov/pavelkomarov.github.io/README.md

 - Header with your icon logo defined, but removed from source.
 - Website logo in SVG defined, but removed from source.
 - Display PDF from Google Drive

-## How To Use
-- The main stylesheet is stored `/theme/2016_style`.
-- In `/theme/2016_style/img` you will find where the pictures in `/2016` are stored at.
-You will find the images of all related posts in `/theme/2017_style/img`.
-This setup is to ensure that we are easily to move from year to year by creating new folders.
-- `_2016_pages` and `_2017_pages` are the folders that store subpages.
-- `_2017_data` and `_2017_data` are the folders that store each sections in home page.
-Those sections are can be removed by removing the `include` code in `_layout/2016_home.html` or `_layout/2017_home.html`.
-- `_2016_speakers` and `_2017_speakers` contain speakers' profile.
-They're written in markdown style.
-- `_2017_teams` contains each team member's profile.
-They're written in markdown style.
-- In order to view PDF correctly, sharing setting in Google Drive must set to "Public on the web".